Joe Bugel: Second stint with the Redskins

-Bugel returned to the Redskins in 2004 as assistant head coach on offense in Joe Gibbs' return to the team.
+Bugel returned to the Redskins in 2004 as assistant head coach on offense in Joe Gibbs's return to the team.
 Bugel's offensive front led the Redskins to consecutive Top 10 finishes in rushing yards per game in the 2005 and 2006 seasons.
 The Redskins ranked seventh in the NFL and averaged 136.4 yards per game in 2005.
 The following season (2006), Washington ranked fourth in the NFL with an average of 138.5 yards per contest.
 Additionally, the Redskins pass protection unit allowed just 19 sacks in 2006, third-lowest in the NFL.

 In 2007, Bugel faced his biggest challenge since returning to Washington in 2004.
 He was without the services of a pair of his starters on the right side and was forced to make a series of adjustments.
-Right tackle Jon Jansen (ankle surgery) landed on injured reserve after the season opener against Miami Dolphins and right guard Randy Thomas (triceps injury) missed 14 contests.
+Right tackle Jon Jansen (ankle surgery) landed on injured reserve after the season opener against the Miami Dolphins and right guard Randy Thomas (triceps injury) missed 14 contests.
 Bugel's 2007 offensive line featured six different lineups and three different starters at the right tackle position but still led the Redskins to finish fifth in the NFC and 12th in the NFL in rushing yards per game (116.9 yards per game) in 2007.
 Running back Clinton Portis ranked third in the NFC and sixth in the NFL with 1,262 yards and 11 touchdowns in 2007.

 Behind Bugel's offensive lines, Portis established himself as one of the premier backs in football.
 His 2008 totals: 1,487 yards on 342 carries; move him to sixth among active running backs in career rushing yards.
-With six 100 yard rushing games in 2008, Portis also took over as the leader in most 100-yard rushing games in Redskins history, with 25.
+With six 100-yard rushing games in 2008, Portis also took over as the leader in most 100-yard rushing games in Redskins history, with 25.

-Additionally, Portis's 2008 campaign made it five straight seasons (2004–08) in which Bugel's lines have led a player to eclipse the 1,000-yard rushing mark: Portis, 1,315 in 2004; Portis, 1,513, in 2005; Ladell Betts, 1,154 in 2006; Portis, 1,262 in 2007 and Portis, 1,487 in 2008.
+Additionally, Portis's 2008 campaign made it five straight seasons (2004–08) in which Bugel's lines led a player to eclipse the 1,000-yard rushing mark: Portis, 1,315 in 2004; Portis, 1,513, in 2005; Ladell Betts, 1,154 in 2006; Portis, 1,262 in 2007 and Portis, 1,487 in 2008.

-One of Bugel's greatest strengths as an offensive line coach was to fill a void when projected starters sustain injuries, and this skill was on display yet again in 2008.
+One of Bugel's greatest strengths as an offensive line coach was to fill a void when projected starters sustained injuries, and this skill was on display yet again in 2008.
 On 2008, despite a rotating cast at the right tackle position and a late-season injury to left tackle Pro Bowler Chris Samuels, the offensive line paved the way for the Redskins running game to rack up 130.9 yards per game, eighth in the NFL.
 Despite suffering a late-season injury, Samuels continued his stellar career as a member of Bugel's offensive line, earning his sixth Pro Bowl berth in nine active seasons; including four straight during his five seasons under Bugel's tutelage.
 He retired from the NFL following the end of the 2009 season.